-In 2019, the estimated cost to the healthcare system will be $290 billion.
+In 2019, the estimated cost to the healthcare system is going to be $290 billion.
 Without a cure, this could rise as high as $1.1 trillion by 2050.

 These diseases are progressive leading to cognitive decline.
 Without getting your affairs in order, it becomes an even further struggle for you and your family.

-Getting your affairs in order will provide greater inner peace for you through acceptance of your own mortality and knowing you have some say in your life decisions.
+Getting your affairs in order provides greater inner peace for you through acceptance of your own mortality and knowing you have some say in your life decisions.